biopragmatics/oquat/docs/invalids/prefix/fix.md

-# SWO
+# fix: Physico-chemical methods and properties

+This page summarize the different resources that reference `fix` but use local unique identifiers that do not match the standard pattern of ^\d{7}$.
+Of the 2 resources,
-The following 1 variants were found: ['FIX']
+1 variants on the standard prefix were found: ['FIX'].

-## `chmo`
+## `chmo`: Chemical Methods Ontology

-Identifiers for this prefix are given correctly in Chemical Methods Ontology.
+Identifiers for this prefix are given incorrectly correctly in `chmo`.

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|